Disclosures and notices made upon defense request

 Statements by a witness that has testified (after testimony).
 RCM 914.

+Statements by a witness that has testified (after testimony).
+RCM 914.
+A witness, not the accused, testifies.
+Upon a motion by the party who did not call the witness, the judge shall order disclosure of any “statement” by the witness that relates to the subject of his testimony.
 RCM 914 is a counterpart to the Jencks Act, 18 U.S.C. § 3500.
 Much of what the government would have to disclose to the defense under RCM 914 will also fall under other discovery rules like RCM 701(a)(1, 2, 6) and Brady.
 (1) Under RCM 701(a)(1), for example, the government must disclose all sworn or signed statements relating to a charged offense.

-(1) Includes a substantially verbatim account of an oral statement made by the witness that is recorded contemporaneously with the oral statement.
+A statement is a “written statement by the witness that is signed, adopted or approved by the witness.”
+Includes a substantially verbatim account of an oral statement made by the witness that is recorded contemporaneously with the oral statement.
 See United States v.
 Holmes , 25 M.J.
 674 (A.F.C.M.R.
 1987).

 See Goldberg v.
 United States , 425 U.S. 94 (1976) and United States v.
 Smaldone , 484 F. 2d 311 (10th Cir.
 1973).
 If the agent does not testify, then the defense will have to look to another rule to seek discovery.

-Article 32 testimony.
+Article 32 testimony

 United States v.
 Lewis , 38 M.J.
 501 (A.C.M.R.
 1993).
 CID agent testifies at trial.
 Defense motion to strike because tape recordings of his Article 32 testimony erased by legal clerk.
 The trial judge correctly denied the motion when the accused failed to show that the government acted in bad faith causing the destruction or loss of the Article 32 tapes and the agent’s testimony was internally consistent and corroborated by other witnesses.

 United States v.
 Marsh, 21 M.J.
 445 (C.M.A.
 1986).
 The Jencks Act applies to courts-martial and to statements made by witnesses at an Article 32 Investigation.
 Negligent loss of Article 32 tapes, without any intent to suppress, does not require the court to strike the testimony of the witness.

 Administrative board hearings.United States v.
 Staley, 36 M.J.
 896 (A.F.C.M.R.
 1993).
 Military judge found that statements made by witnesses before an administrative discharge board were within the general mandate of RCM 914.
 Destruction of the tape recording of the testimony was in good faith; thus, exclusion of the witnesses’ testimony was not required.

-(5) Confidential informant’s notes
+Confidential informant’s notes

-(b)United States v.
+Confidential informant’s notes.
+United States v.
+Guthrie, 25 M.J.
+808 (A.C.M.R.
+1988).
+No Jencks Act violation when a handwritten statement was destroyed after a typed version was created and adopted by the witness.
+United States v.
 Douglas, 32 M.J.
 694 (A.F.C.M.R.
 1991).
 An informant did not keep his notes about an investigation.
 Lesson to be learned: “Whenever military law enforcement agents request that an informant prepare written notes regarding an on-going investigation, those notes should be obtained from the informant and included in the investigative case file.”Id. at 698 n.2.

 Remedy for non-disclosure.
 “The military judge shall order that the testimony of the witness be disregarded by the trier of fact and that the trial proceed, or, if it is the trial counsel who elects not to comply, shall declare a mistrial if required in the interest of justice.”
 RCM 914(e).